Skip to main content

 Questions to Ask About Liver Cancer

 It’s important to have honest, open discussions with your cancer care team.
-They want to answer all of your questions, so that you can make informed treatment and life decisions.
+They want to answer all of your questions, to help you make informed treatment and life decisions.
 Here are some questions to consider:

 • What kind of liver cancer do I have?